- Teacher Certification

 School Counseling (P-12)

 The School Counseling Program provides opportunities to develop essential competencies for School Counseling professionals within the Commonwealth of Kentucky.
-The program is fully accredited through NCATE and has recently been restructured to comply with CACREP 2009 accreditation standards.
+The program is part of the NCATE and ESPB accredited professional education unit and has recently been restructured to comply with CACREP 2009 accreditation standards.
 This 48-hour program leads to the Master of Arts in Education degree and provisional certification for School Counselors in all grade levels, primary through grade twelve.
 For specific information on the steps in the application process see our admissions page.
 Applications are accepted for individuals who are either certified as teachers or are not certified as teachers.

 The program that commenced fall of 2011 includes additional courses related to the practice of School Counseling and extensive supervised experiences in school settings.
 The program complies with NCATE and CACREP accreditation curricular content standards and also with national models of School Counselor preparation.
 The School Counseling program in the Department of Counseling and Student Affairs at WKU is committed to training highly competent professional School Counselors.
 This challenging program is designed for individuals who want to develop a clear professional identity as a School Counselor.